150 — Dunbar’s Number

 • Neolithic farming villages.
 Archaeological evidence suggests that many Neolithic farming villages had a population of 120 to 150 individuals.

-• Hunter-gatherer Societies: Anthropological research indicates that traditional hunter-gatherer societies typically had a core group size of about 100 – 150 individuals.
+• Hunter-gatherer societies: Anthropological research indicates that traditional hunter-gatherer societies typically had a core group size of about 100 – 150 individuals.

 Typical Social Group Sizes